saitamasahil/skyscraper/docs/PLATFORMS.md

   Thus, Skyscraper expects to find ROMs in `/home/pi/RetroPie/roms/satellaview`.
 - Line 6 contains the extensions which are recognized by EmulationStation.
 These extensions should be also be present in the `"formats":` block of `peas.json`.
-  However, Skyscraper uses case insensitive extension mapping.
+  However, Skyscraper uses case insensitive file extension mapping.
 The extensions `.7z` and `.zip` are added automagically by Skyscraper, thus the `"formats":` list is usually shorter than the EmulationStation `<extension/>` list.